 Buying tradelines also allows you to add accounts with low individual utilization to your credit file, which can help to improve the number of accounts that are low-utilization vs. high-utilization.

-Before buying tradelines, calculate your current utilization ratios using our Tradeline Calculator.
-You can also use the Tradeline Calculator to see how your overall utilization ratio could be affected by adding new tradelines.
+Before buying tradelines, see where you stand currently by using our credit utilization ratio calculator.
+You can also use the credit utilization ratio calculator to see how your overall utilization ratio could be affected by adding new tradelines.

 Since we have seen that it’s important to keep individual utilization ratios low, one strategy to accomplish this is to make charges on a few different credit cards instead of charging everything to one card.
 Spreading out your charges prevents an excessively high balance from accumulating on any one individual card.